 Credibility of the railway sector in the U.S.

 The railway sector in the U.S. was marred by frequent scandals.
-One such scandal was when Union Pacific Railroad got caught using a shell company, Credit Mobilier, to inflate costs to maximise government subsidies for the lines it was building.
-Another such scandal was when it was discovered that six of the twelve board members at Chicago, Burlington and Quincy Railroad were also stockholders in River Roads Construction company, with whom they had signed a contract to construct a railroad, the contract released the construction company from any obligation if it ran out of cash despite having paid the entire amount to the construction company.
+One such scandal was when Union Pacific Railroad got caught using a shell company, Credit Mobilier, to inflate costs to maximise government subsidies for building the its lines.
+Another such scandal was when it was discovered that six of the twelve board members at Chicago, Burlington and Quincy Railroad were also stockholders in River Roads Construction company, with whom they had signed a contract which released the construction company from any obligation if it ran out of cash despite having paid the entire amount to the construction company.
 Upon further probing it was found that the President of Chicago, Burlington and Quincy Railroad was also the President of the construction company.

 Such scandals also made it very difficult for the U.S. government to bailout the struggling railway companies due to the perception of them being corrupt.